Tips and Tricks for Making Mosaics

 - Cutting your tesserae over a small bin helps catch those small fragments and save time on clean-up.

-- Small plastic cups are great for mixing small amounts of thinset and grout in and when you're done, just toss away with no cleanup.
+- Small disposable cups are great for mixing small amounts of thinset and grout in and when you're done, just toss away with no cleanup.

 - Record the grout color you use for each mosaic project in case you have to go back and do repairs, then there's no guess-work.